Avdrn/github-actions-repository/docs/02-creating-your-first-github-workflow.md

 ### Let's test our Pipeline

-Once the changes are commited the pipeline should run automatically as especified to run on push.
+Once the changes are commited, the pipeline should run automatically as especified to run on push:

 ```bash
 git add .
 git commit -m "Add workflow file"
 git push
 ```

+Now open you Github repo in the browser, click on the Actions tab and check the pipeline execution.
+It should look like this:

 ## Lab checklist